Mid-Willamette Valley Community Action Agency

 Scholarships

 We believe that financial barriers should not stand in the way of becoming a Community Health Worker.
-To ensure accessibility for all, we offer scholarship opportunities to support individuals who may need assistance covering the cost of training.
-Please don’t hesitate to reach out to us directly [email protected].
-If you have already applied, please wait to register until you have been contacted.
+Please don’t hesitate to reach out to us directly at [email protected].

 Our team is committed to working with you to find solutions that make this valuable training accessible.